-I, Scott Harden, in my infinite restlessness and my limited sanity, hereby declare my next [potential] project.
-The idea is still in the earliest stages of development, and I have much to research (for example, I don’t even know if it’s legal) but it’s a cool idea and I want to try it.
+I got an idea today for an odd but interesting project.
+The idea is still in the earliest stages of development, and I further research the idea (for example, I don’t even know if it’s legal) but it’s a cool idea and I want to try it.
 I know I’ll learn a lot from the project, and that’s what’s important, right?
-So, here’s the idea.
-I want to build an incredibly simple, low power radio transmitter that broadcasts data on a fixed frequency.
-Data is provided by (you guessed it) a picaxe chip!
-What data will it transmit?
-I’ll tell you!
-It could transmit… uh… err… um… okay it doesn’t really matter and I don’t even know, I just want to do this project!
-Maybe temperature and light intensity data or something.
-Who cares.
-Anyway, I want to put this whole deelibopper (temperature and light sensors, picaxe microcontroller, and transmitter) into a drybox (pictured).
+So, here’s the idea: I want to build an incredibly simple, low power radio transmitter that broadcasts data on a fixed frequency.
+Data is provided by a microcontroller.
+What data will it transmit? uh… err… um… okay it doesn’t really matter and I don’t even know, I just want to do this project!
+Maybe temperature and light intensity or something.
+Who cares – it’d be fun to make regardless of what it transmits.
+I could put it all into a drybox (pictured).